-Include visuals on your homepage that communicate a message or tells a story your users could relate to.
+Include visuals on your homepage that communicate a message or tell a story your users could relate to.

-Including visuals in your homepage takes user experience altogether to the next level.
+Including visuals on your homepage takes user experience altogether to the next level.

 Check out this amazing video on Sendinblue’s homepage, a leading marketing software.